Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Efficiency Theory on Parameter Manifolds for Parametric Models

 \subsection{The Local Asymptotic Minimax (LAM) Theorem}

 Convolution theorem restricts estimators to regular ones.
-An alternative estimator-agnostic approach to rigorously establishing efficiency bound is the Local Asymptotic Minimaxity (LAM) \citep{hajek1972local}.
-When the parameter space is linear, van Trees inequality has emerged as a convenient tool for proving LAM, circumventing the technically more difficult route of equivalent experiments \cite{gill2013asymptotic, gassiat2024van, wahl2019van, takatsu2024generalized}.
+An alternative estimator-agnostic approach to rigorously establishing efficiency bound is the Local Asymptotic Minimaxity (LAM) \cite{hajek1972local}.
+When the parameter space is linear, van Trees inequality has emerged as a convenient tool for proving LAM, circumventing the technically more difficult route of equivalent experiments \cite{gill1995applications, gassiat2024van, wahl2019van, takatsu2024generalized}.
 In this section, we first establish the intrinsic analogue of van Trees inequality in the spirit of \cite{gassiat2024van} and consequently establish LAM for parameter manifolds.
-It is worth noting that \cite{jupp2010van} has also established intrinsic van Trees inequality over parameter manifolds, under a different definition of bias from our choice in Definition \ref{def:bias} and a stronger regularity condition about the statistical model.
+It is worth noting that \cite{jupp2010van} has also established intrinsic van Trees inequality over parameter manifolds, under a different definition of bias from our choice in Definition~\ref{def:bias} and a stronger regularity condition about the statistical model.
 We therefore decide to provide our own version of intrinsic van Trees inequality.
 Since van Trees inequality is a Bayesian version of the CRLB, we let $\pi$ denote a generic prior distribution over the parameter manifold $\Theta$ and $\E_{\pi}$ be the expectation taken w.r.t. the parameter $\theta$ under $\pi$.
-With slightly abuse of notation, we let $\pi$ also denote the probability density function corresponding to $\pi$, with the square root density as $\r_{\pi}$ and the score operator as $\s_{\pi}$ respectively.
+With slightly abuse of notation, we let $\pi$ also denote the probability density function corresponding to $\pi$, with the square root density as $\r_{\pi}$ and the score function as $\s_{\pi}$ respectively.
 We also denote the mean squared error of an estimator $\hat{\psi}$ of $\psi (\theta) \in \Psi$ under $\pi$ as